-You don’t have many ideas, but you know one thing: you want to cook something special.
+You don't have many ideas, but you know one thing: you want to cook something special.
 Then think about tarts or pies.
 Just make a crust and fill it with a vegetarian mixture.
 Combine your favorite vegetables when making the filling, but be mindful about their texture: some of them are harder than others and may need some extra cooking before putting them together.
-Eggs and cheese play their role in this type of dishes.
+Eggs and cheese play their role in this type of dish.
 Besides being tasty, they are a binding agent for the veggie mixture, so don’t forget them!
 If you want, you can also opt for gluten-free crusts by making them from potato or cauliflower.

 When you have vegetarians at the Christmas table, eggplant is a great idea.
 You can cook amazing dishes using eggplant simply because they have a rich, meaty taste and they’re very versatile.
 Use eggplants, oven-baked or pan-fried, in salads, spreads or stews.

 Do you need another reason to choose eggplant for Christmas?
-You can stuff halved eggplants with both meaty or vegetarian combos, so all your guests will be happy without the feeling that their the neighbor has something tastier on his plate.
+You can stuff halved eggplants with both meaty or vegetarian combos, so all your guests will be happy without the feeling that their neighbor has something tastier on his plate.